FAA investigating Southwest flight that dropped within a few hundred feet over the ocean in Hawaii

 "Nothing is more important to Southwest than safety.
 Through our robust Safety Management System, the event was addressed appropriately as we always strive for continuous improvement," Southwest Airlines said Friday.

-On Thursday, federal officials said they were investigating an unusual rolling motion on a Southwest Airlines Boeing 737 Max 8 that might have been caused by a damaged backup power-control unit.
+On Thursday, federal officials said they were investigating an unusual rolling motion on another Southwest Airlines Boeing 737 Max 8 that might have been caused by a damaged backup power-control unit.

 The FAA said it was working with Boeing and the National Transportation Safety Board to investigate the incident on a May 25 flight from Phoenix to Oakland.
 Southwest says it's working with the FAA and Boeing.